Broadmeadow Viaduct: Incident

 On Friday 21 August 2009, at 6:30pm, a 20-metre section of the viaduct collapsed.
-Some reports state that the collapse started while a passenger train was passing over it, others say that it occurred shortly after.
-The driver of the Balbriggan to Dublin (Pearse) service was passing over the viaduct and noticed the section crumbling away.
-He coasted the train (not increasing the engine revs in case the vibrations made it collapse while the DMU was on it) across it.
-The train was not derailed and no one was hurt: the driver raised the alarm when he arrived at Malahide.
-The repairs took roughly three months, causing curtailment of all services north of Malahide.
+Some reports state that the collapse started while a passenger train was on it, others say that it occurred shortly after.
+The driver of the Balbriggan to Dublin (Pearse) service was on the viaduct and noticed the section crumbling away.
+Engine revs were stopped while the DMU was on the viaduct to decrease vibrations that could cause collapse.
+The train remained on the tracks, no one was injured, and the driver averted disaster when,after making contact within 7 seconds of spotting the collapse and- within 15 seconds of the first visuals- all indicators were made red and this greatly prevented what could have been a national tragedy.
+The repairs took about three months, causing curtailment of all services north of Malahide while engineers came up with a plan to completely rebuild the washed away Pier 4.
+Additional piles were placed in all existing piers that reach down into the bedrock, providing the expanse with an improved foundation, more than doubling its projected life span and meeting the ever-growing demands of a large population.
+With the addition of more corrosion-resistant building materials, the bridge is now expected to be around for generations to come.

 The competence of Iarnród Éireann's maintenance regime has been questioned and there have been previous critical reports of the viaduct's structure.
 Iarnród Éireann stated that the structure had been inspected three days previously.
 Erosion had been reported by an Irish Sea Scout leader who later opined that a superficial inspection might have missed scour damage below water level.

 Official estimates of three months to repair the viaduct (by reinforcing the seabed and replacing the collapsed pier) and restore rail services were accurate and Iarnród Éireann announced that the bridge would reopen on 16 November after "round the clock" repair works that reportedly cost €4 million.
 The bridge reopened on the scheduled date.
 Other piers have been strengthened and the riverbed weir restored.
 This is despite much more pessimistic unattributable comments by structural engineers shortly after the collapse.
 Such pessimism arose because the estuary is a Special Area of Conservation (SAC) and a Special Protection Area (SPA) and it was suggested that a full environmental impact statement (EIS) would be necessary and, if a planning application were required, obtaining the necessary permissions alone could take more than three months.
 In addition, the stability of the remaining structure needs to be proven.
 A long term solution, perhaps a new longer span bridge, will be needed.